De facto Relationships

-If you’re living together with someone as part of a couple, the law will recognise your de facto relationship and your rights will often be exactly the same as if you were married.
+If you’re living together with someone as part of a couple, the law may, depending on the circumstances and the length of time you have lived together, recognise your de facto relationship and your rights will often be exactly the same as if you were married.

-If you’re living with someone and providing them with free care or domestic support (or if they do the same for you), the law recognises this as a ‘close personal relationship’ and also gives you certain rights.
+If you’re living with someone and providing them with free care or domestic support (or if they do the same for you), the law may recognise this as a “close personal relationship” and also gives you certain rights.

 For instance, if you’re in a de facto relationship or a close personal relationship and the other person in the relationship dies without a will, you may be entitled to a share of their estate.
-If they die and haven’t provided for you in their will, you may be entitled to make a claim for financial support.
+If they die and haven’t provided for you in their will, you may be entitled to make a claim for financial support from their estate.

 You may even have the right to claim workers compensation if they die on the job, as well as the right to receive financial support or social security.

-If you’re living with someone else and you’re uncertain about your rights, your solicitor can help you work out what you’re entitled to.
+If you’re living with someone else and you’re uncertain about your rights, your solicitor can advise you of your legal rights.

 What happens to property when a de facto or close personal relationship breaks down?

-You can generally make a claim for the court to divide property within two years of the relationship breaking down, and sometimes you can even bring a claim if more than two years have passed.
+There is a time limit to make a claim for property settlement of two years, from the date of your separation.
+That is, you must make an application to the court asking for orders to divide property within two years of the relationship breaking down.
+Otherwise, you need permission from the court to bring a claim if more than two years have passed since you separated.

-- You have a child with your former partner
+- You have a child from that relationship

 - In the case of a close personal relationship, you care for the other person’s child and would suffer an injustice if the court doesn’t make an order

 - You’ve made substantial financial or personal contributions for which you won’t be adequately compensated unless the court makes an order